apache/spark-website/community.md

 and include only a few lines of the pertinent code / log within the email.
 - No jobs, sales, or solicitation is permitted on the Apache Spark mailing lists.

+<h5>Reporting Security issues</h5>

+If you need to report a possible security vulnerability, please email `private@spark.apache.org`.
+This is a non-public list that will reach the Spark PMC.
+Messages to `security@apache.org` will also reach the PMC.

+Please review the <a href="https://www.apache.org/security/">Apache Security Team's guidance</a> on reporting vulnerabilities.

 <a name="chat"></a>
 <h4>Chat Rooms</h4>